 and leaves.
 The plants are now in a tiny plastic bowl that can be removed for

-needed - once or twice a month.
+needed - once a month or less.

 The guppies soon multiplied, and I retired the parents.
 The Nerite snails must eat a lot, to judge from the piles of dung they leave behind!
 One was handed back to the shop.